Amber Alert suspect has criminal record

 ADAMS COUNTY, Colo. — A statewide search is underway after an Amber Alert was issued Thursday afternoon for a mom and her young son.

-Deputies in Adams County said the two were abducted by the mom’s ex-boyfriend who is also the father of the boy.
+The Adams County Sheriff’s Office said the two were abducted by the woman’s ex-boyfriend, who is the father of the boy, about 11:30 a.m. in the 7400 block of Dexter Street.

-Investigators said Mauricio Venzor-Gonzalez forced his ex-girlfriend and their son at gunpoint from a home near Commerce City and into his car.
-The car was located without occupants in Publeo late Thursday afternoon, according to deputies.
+Investigators said Mauricio Venzor-Gonzalez forced Samantha Adams, 26, and her 1-year-old son Zahid Adams at gunpoint into his gray Honda sedan.

-The victims have been identified as Samantha Adams, 26, and their 1-year-old son– Zahid Adams.
+The car was located unoccupied in Pueblo late Thursday afternoon, the sheriff’s office said.

-Venzor-Gonzalez has been arrested several times throughout the Denver metro area, according to a Colorado Bureau of Investigation background report.
+Venzor-Gonzalez has been arrested several times throughout the Denver metro area, according to Colorado Bureau of Investigation records.

 Previous complaints against Venzor-Gonzalez include trespassing, theft and driving without a license.

+Venzor-Gonzales has active warrants out of Arapahoe and Adams counties for failing to appear on second-degree burglary and driving under restraint charges from 2015.

-Deputies said the suspect could be headed to the Trinidad area.
+Deputies said Venzor-Gonzalez could be headed to the Trinidad area in southern Colorado.

-If you have any information, you’re urged to call Adams County Sheriff’s deputies at 303-322-1313.
-If you see the suspect or victims, call 911.